Indonesia flag

-The postal code for Kaledupa is 93792 in Sulawesi Tenggara, Wakatobi, Indonesia.
-The table below lists ZIP codes and postcodes for places within Kaledupa.
+The Postal Codes (Kode pos) for Kaledupa is 93792 in Wakatobi, Sulawesi Tenggara, Wakatobi, Indonesia.
+The table below lists Postal Codes and postcodes for places within Kaledupa.

 Postal Codes for Places in Kaledupa